leonl42/StyleTransferProject/README.md

 could look like this "C:/Users/Documents/images/".
 3. All notebooks can be run independently from each other.
 But it might make sense to start with 1_style_gatyes.ipynb since it contains the most comments.
 Furthermore, training loops are similar to an extend in all notebooks.
+4. Note that models have only been trained for a short amount of time on a small datasets with non-fitted hyperparameters.
+Results are expected to not look like in the papers.
+Furthermore, note that AdaIN and SANet can be trained with multiple style images, which is not done here.
+We use the same style image.